Jurassic World Evolution Review

 Jurassic World Evolution 8

-“Life will find a way,” as one Ian Malcolm (Jeff Goldblum) once so elegantly put it.
-With the resurgence of the franchise originally written by Michael Crichton, I was elated to hear that Frontier Developments, developer of the widely popular Planet Coaster, were developing a new management and building simulation based on the Jurassic World license.
-It’s been fifteen years since Jurassic Park: Operation Genesis, but is Jurassic World Evolution everything fans have been clamoring for or is it on the verge of going extinct?
+"Life will find a way," as Ian Malcolm (Jeff Goldblum) once so elegantly put it.
+With the resurgence of the franchise originally written by Michael Crichton, I was elated to hear that Frontier Developments, developer of the widely popular Planet Coaster, was developing a new management and building simulation based on the Jurassic World license.
+It's been fifteen years since Jurassic Park: Operation Genesis, but is Jurassic World Evolution everything fans have been clamoring for, or is it on the verge of going extinct?

 Unlike traditional theme park management games that feature separate objective-based and sandbox modes, Jurassic World Evolution combines both in the main career.
 Instead of focusing on just one park or island, you are tasked with constructing successful theme parks across The Muertes Archipelago off the coast of Costa Rica, infamously known as The Five Deaths (Las Cinco Muertes).
 The bow-shaped configuration of the islands, as described in the novels, brings with them unique environmental challenges.
 Although InGen, International Genetics Incorporated, barely survived after the disaster on Isla Nublar (where the original Jurassic Park and Jurassic World were built) and Isla Sorna (Site B).
-We know that BioSyn, a competitor of Ingen, was responsible for the outbreak on Isla Nublar, and virtually disappeared after the deaths of the leading scientists by the end of The Lost World novel (not seen in the film).
+We know that BioSyn, a competitor of InGen, was responsible for the outbreak on Isla Nublar and virtually disappeared after the deaths of the leading scientists by the end of The Lost World novel (not seen in the film).
 With that said, Jurassic World Evolution is our first look at the remaining locales.

 Each of the islands starts you with varying amounts of infrastructure, tasking you with either adding to it or repairing everything damaged from the severe weather that batters some of the islands.
-Much like any other park sim, you’ll want to ensure that buildings have power, without overloading the system, and everything is accessible by paths.
-And don’t forget, keeping the dangerous carnivorous on the inside of their enclosures, preferably not killing one another too.
-You’ll need to lead expeditions to fossil hotbeds around the globe to dig up new dinosaur species, research genetic improvements and building advancements, maintain the health and comfort of both guests and dinosaurs, and more.
-While placing guest amenities, such as shopping, arcades, and eateries can provide your park with a continual revenue stream, a sizeable sum of your profit comes from completing contracts and missions.
+Much like any other park sim, you'll want to ensure that buildings have power, without overloading the system, and everything is accessible by paths.
+And don't forget keeping the dangerous carnivores on the inside of their enclosures, preferably not killing one another too.
+You'll need to lead expeditions to fossil hotbeds around the globe to dig up new dinosaur species, research genetic improvements and building advancements, maintain the health and comfort of both guests and dinosaurs, and more.
+While placing guest amenities such as shopping, arcades, and eateries can provide your park with a continual revenue stream, a sizeable sum of your profit comes from completing contracts and missions.

-The three central departments that control Jurassic World are vying for your attention, as you complete contracts for each one: science, security, and entertainment.
-Don’t go accepting every task that is requested of you, as your reputation will increase and decrease based on your contracts.
-Favor science over entertainment and your status with the latter will deteriorate.
-Not only will you not get any high paying tasks, but completing missions is an excellent way to unlock new research and buildings.
+The three central departments that control Jurassic World are vying for your attention as you complete contracts for each one: science, security, and entertainment.
+Don't go accepting every task that is requested of you, as your reputation will increase and decrease based on your contracts.
+Favor science over entertainment, and your status with the latter will deteriorate.
+Not only will you not get any high-paying tasks, but completing missions is an excellent way to unlock new research and buildings.
 Just be careful not to get into the red too far with one of the divisions, or you will find yourself dealing with suspicious power outages and other types of sabotage, reminiscent of Dennis Nedry in Jurassic Park.

-Each of the islands, including the sandbox locale of Isla Nublar (unlimited funds) is relatively small, which may disappoint.
+Each of the islands, including the sandbox locale of Isla Nublar (unlimited funds), is relatively small, which may disappoint.
 The layout and placement of the parks vary, but Frontier should look into at least expanding the size for the most famous island.
 The DNA extracted from fossils is the lifeblood of InGen, and once you reach 50% of the base genome of a species, you can attempt to incubate it with the intention of releasing it into your park.
-For obvious reasons, you aren’t going to be placing carnivores in with your placid herbivores, so you need to think about the structure of your park ahead of time.
-Considering you are dealing with the massive creatures, enclosures need to be quite sizable, but depending upon the species, you will have to test to ensure the comfort level is to their liking.
-For Example, velociraptors need quite a large enclosure with a good deal of grassland, mixed with some forested areas and water.
-However, their very social creatures and their comfort will never be stable unless they are raised with siblings.
-Fail to meet the comfort levels of a dinosaur, and you’ll hear the thudding sound of your enclosure fences being broken.
-If a carnosaur is on the loose, you better have an Asset Containment Unit (ACU), to tranquilize the troubling monster or risk substantial lawsuits and possible deaths.
+For obvious reasons, you aren't going to be placing carnivores in with your placid herbivores, so you need to think about the structure of your park ahead of time.
+Considering you are dealing with massive creatures, enclosures need to be quite sizable, but depending upon the species, you will have to test to ensure the comfort level is to their liking.
+For example, velociraptors need quite a large enclosure with a good deal of grassland, mixed with some forested areas and water.
+However, they're very social creatures, and their comfort will never be stable unless they are raised with siblings.
+Fail to meet the comfort levels of a dinosaur, and you'll hear the thudding sound of your enclosure fences being broken.
+If a carnosaur is on the loose, you better have an Asset Containment Unit (ACU) to tranquilize the troubling monster or risk substantial lawsuits and possible deaths.

 Simply Put

-Jurassic World Evolution is an easy to pick up title featuring great looking dinosaurs and solid park building elements.
-There is undoubtedly a lack of “fluff,” to beautify your park outside of the required buildings and pathways, but it's something that can be easily solved via patches.
+Jurassic World Evolution is an easy-to-pick-up title featuring great-looking dinosaurs and solid park-building elements.
+There is undoubtedly a lack of "fluff" to beautify your park outside of the required buildings and pathways, but it's something that can be easily solved via patches.
 Frontier has already committed to supporting the title with new dinosaurs.
 Things can become quite chaotic when enclosures start to fail during a massive storm, and you lose power at the same time.
 Not to mention you are facing diseases and balancing the safety of the guests while providing sheer entertainment.

 More Reviews on SelectButton